A record 6.6 million seek US jobless aid as layoffs mount

 Applications for unemployment benefits generally reflect the pace of layoffs.
 Combined with last week's report that 3.3 million people sought unemployment aid two weeks ago, the U.S. economy has now suffered nearly 10 million layoffs in just the past several weeks — far exceeding the figure for any corresponding period on record.

-The accelerating layoffs have led many economists to envision as many as 20 million lost jobs by the end of April.
+The magnitude of the layoffs has led many economists to envision as many as 20 million lost jobs by the end of April.
 That would be more than double the 8.7 million jobs lost during the Great Recession.
 The unemployment rate could spike to as high as 15% this month, above the previous record of 10.8% set during a deep recession in 1982.

 More than two-thirds of the U.S. population are under stay-at-home orders, imposed by most U.S. states.
 That has intensified pressure on businesses, most of which face rent, loans and other bills that must be paid.